Rayonier Advanced Materials Inc. (RYAM) Beta and Market Comparison: S&P500 vs RYAM - The Dwinnex

-In the latest session, Rayonier Advanced Materials Inc. (NYSE: RYAM) closed at $3.69 down -8.66% from its previous closing price of $4.04.
-In other words, the price has decreased by -$0.3500 from its previous closing price.
-On the day, 1417640 shares were traded.
-RYAM stock price reached its highest trading level at $4.1400 during the session, while it also had its lowest trading level at $3.4910.
+After finishing at $3.49 in the prior trading day, Rayonier Advanced Materials Inc. (NYSE: RYAM) closed at $3.75, up 7.45%.
+In other words, the price has increased by $+0.2600 from its previous closing price.
+On the day, 1894230 shares were traded.
+RYAM stock price reached its highest trading level at $3.7500 during the session, while it also had its lowest trading level at $3.5400.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now